Teen Titans Go! & DC Super Hero Girls: Mayhem in the Multiverse: Plot

-Meanwhile, as the crystal of the Amulet slowly shatters, she grows stronger.
-The League soon falls into a trap put on by the Legion.
-Superman is locked in a Kryptonite box, and the rest of the League is trapped in the Zone.
+Meanwhile, as the crystal of the Amulet slowly shatters, Cythonna grows stronger.
+The League soon falls into a trap set by the Legion.
+Superman is locked in a Kryptonite box, and the rest of the League is trapped in the Phantom Zone.
 Harley Quinn, having decided to quit the Legion and reunite with Batgirl, helps Wonder Woman escape.
 The girls dispute over the choices Wonder Woman made and dissolve the team.
 Feeling guilty, Wonder Woman returns to her old home, Themyscira.

 Luthor announces publicly that the Legion will take over the world.
 Bumblebee sends an emergency call to her friends and encourages them to team up again.
 For her part, Harley leaves the girls behind, claiming that she is not interested in saving the world.

 At Themyscira, the girls reconcile with Wonder Woman and return with her to Metropolis.
-There, the United Nations are forced to give the world to the Legion.
+There, the United Nations is forced to give the world to the Legion.
 Cythonna traps Supergirl, planning to use her as her new host.
 The other girls try to get to the Zone with the help of Zatanna's dark magic, which accidentally strands them in the Titans' dimension.

-The Titans help the girls fix Bumblebee's computer and offer resources the girls need to jump between universes again.
+The Titans help the girls fix Bumblebee's computer and offer the resources the girls need to jump between universes again.
 Zatanna, meanwhile, receives words of encouragement from Raven that help her accept her dark entity.
 Zatanna transports herself and the girls to their own universe.

-At the Zone, the girls rescue their friends, as Cythonna breaks free of the amulet.
+At the Zone, the girls rescue their friends as Cythonna breaks free of the amulet.
 The girls, the Invinci-Bros, and the League subdue the Legion.
 Supergirl pretends to surrender to Cythonna, who is eventually overpowered by the girls.
 Supergirl imprisons Cythonna inside a crystal.
 Aided by Zatanna, she then banishes Cythonna out of her universe.

-Meanwhile, on the Titans' universe, it is revealed that Cythonna is possessing Control Freak to retrieve the crystal.
+Meanwhile, in the Titans' universe, it is revealed that Cythonna is possessing Control Freak to retrieve the crystal.
 The Titans foil her attempt to destroy their universe, and she is banished by Raven.
 Cythonna ends up stranded in the Super Friends' dimension, where they plan to send the crystal back, but take one look at the Titans fighting over the remote and decide not to.